krbuettner/krbuettner.github.io/_pages/outreach.md

 Currently, I volunteer as a teacher of video game design as part of Pitt CEC (Community Engagement Center - Hill District).

-For more information please check out: [https://cec.pitt.edu/]
+For more information please check out [here](https://cec.pitt.edu/)